What Is Hard Money?

 Why Real Estate Investors Use Hard Money Loans

-Real estate is competitive, and many deals require fast action.
-Waiting 30–60 days for a traditional bank loan can mean losing an opportunity.
+Real estate is a competitive market, and many deals require swift action.
+Waiting 30 to 60 days for a traditional bank loan can mean losing an opportunity.
 That’s where hard money comes in.

 Main reasons investors turn to hard money